Stock Split Impact Calculator

 What Is a Stock Split?

 A stock split is a corporate action in which a company divides its existing shares into multiple shares.
 While the number of shares outstanding increases, the total dollar value of the shares remains the same because the split does not change the company's value.
+The free inflation-adjusted return calculator supports annual contributions and adjustable compounding frequency for a complete picture.

 Split Ratio Original Shares New Shares Price Effect